SpanPanel/span/README.md

 _(If you have multiple Span Panels, you will need to repeat this process for each panel, as tokens are only accepted by the panel that generated them.)_

-If you have this auth token, you can entere it in the "Existing Auth Token" flow in the UI menu.
+If you have this auth token, you can enter it in the "Existing Auth Token" flow in the configuration menu.

+# Post-Install

+* Integration Scan Frequency (poll time in seconds), default is 15 seconds
+* Enable/Map Solar Inverter Sensors to circuits (a combination of one or two legs, poistion 1-32 or 0 indicating none)

 # Devices & Entities

-This integration will a device for your span panel.
-This devices will have entities for:
+This integration will provide a device for your span panel.
+This device will have entities for:

 * Circuits
-  * On/Off Switch
+  * On/Off Switch (user managed circuits)
-  * Priority Selector
+  * Priority Selector (user managed circuits)
-  * Power Usage
+  * Power Usage / Generation (Watts)
+  * Energy Usage / Generation (wH)
-* Network Connectivity (Wi-Fi, Wired, & Cellular)
+* Network Connectivity Status (Wi-Fi, Wired, & Cellular)
 * Door State

 ## Entity Precision